Kubernetes Cluster Setup#

 2. Set up GPU support.

-After these steps, the administrator can share the kubeconfig file with users, who can then submit tasks to the cluster using SkyPilot.
+Once completed, the administrator can share the kubeconfig file with users, who can then submit tasks to the cluster using SkyPilot.

-Step 1 - Deploy a Kubernetes Cluster#
+Step 1 - Deploy a Kubernetes cluster#

 Tip